brunokoga/Montevideo/ultimateEquipment_dir/gear/alchemicalRemedies.md

 ---
-title: ultimateEquipment/gear/alchemicalRemedies
+title: ultimateEquipmen_dir/gear/alchemicalRemedies
 ---
 # Alchemical Remedies

 Alchemical remedies are substances used to overcome a negative condition or ward against a specific kind of attack.
 You use most remedies by drinking them or applying them to your skin or clothing.
-All of these substances can be made by a character with the [Craft](skill_dir/craft#_craft) (alchemy skill.
+All of these substances can be made by a character with the [Craft](skill_dir/craft#_craft) (alchemy) skill.

 [Alchemical Remedies]
 | Item | Price | Weight | Craft DC |